steadybit/docs-public/troubleshooting/migrating-from-the-outpost-agent.md

-# Migrating From the Outpost Agent
+# Migrating From the Outpost Agent to Agent
+After completing the new agent architecture, we renamed the 'outpost agent' to just 'agent' for a more straightforward and consistent naming in the Steadybit universe.
+The guidelines on this page help you to migrate to the newly renamed artifacts, depending on the type of installation.

 ## Helm Chart